Phpcraft/core/README.md

 # Phpcraft

 A PHP library for all things Minecraft.
-Supports 1.8 - 1.13.2 protocol and includes a chat client, server, and listping utility.
+Includes a pre-made client, server, and listping utility.

 *PHP's Windows Port is not supported due to [a bug](https://bugs.php.net/bug.php?id=34972).
 Instead, use [the Windows Subsystem for Linux](https://aka.ms/wslinstall).*

-## Usage
+## Dependencies

-First, make sure you've got [Composer](https://getcomposer.org/) installed or downloaded at least.

-### Using Phpcraft as a library

-In your project folder, run `composer require timmyrs/phpcraft:dev-master`, and that's it; you can now  `require "vendor/autoload.php";` to use [the many available APIs](https://timmyrs.github.io/Phpcraft/namespacePhpcraft.html).
+For basic usage, all you need is PHP-CLI and mbstring:

+	sudo apt-get -y install php-cli php-mbstring

+Please note that some network features require 64-bit PHP at version 7.0.15 or above.

+If you want to create or join an online mode server, you'll need GMP, OpenSSl, and mcrypt:

+    sudo apt-get -y install php-gmp openssl gcc make autoconf libc-dev pkg-config php-dev libmcrypt-dev sudo pecl install mcrypt-1.0.1

-### Using the Phpcraft client, server, or listping utility
+## Using the Phpcraft client, server, or listping utility

-Clone this repository, run `composer install`, and then you can run the `client.php`, `server.php`, and `listping.php`.
+Clone this repository, and then you can run the `client.php`, `server.php`, and `listping.php`.
 You can also provide arguments to the client and server; get a list of possible arguments using `php <file> help`.
 The client has a couple of built-in commands — type `.help` in it for more information.

-## Resolving Dependency Issues

-If you're having issues getting mcrypt installed, run these commands:

-    sudo apt-get -y install gcc make autoconf libc-dev pkg-config php-dev libmcrypt-dev sudo pecl install mcrypt-1.0.1

-If you're still having dependency issues, run `composer install --no-dev`; however, note that you won't be able to join or create servers in online mode without the "dev" dependencies.
+## Using Phpcraft as a library

+Thanks to [Composer](https://getcomposer.org/), using Phpcraft as a library is really easy.
+Just head into your project folder, run `composer require timmyrs/phpcraft:dev-master`, and that's it; you can now `require "vendor/autoload.php";` to use [the many available APIs](https://timmyrs.github.io/Phpcraft/namespacePhpcraft.html).